sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that the results of "show acl rule {rule_name}" are empty for both rule names

 - Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port
+-

-### Test Case # 7 - Scale test of ACL Table, add large amount of forward and drop rules
+### Test Case # 7 - DHCP Forwarding Rule

 #### Test Objective

+Verify that GCU is capable of adding a blanket DHCP forwarding rule, and that traffic follows these rules accordingly

+#### Testing Steps

+- Use GCU to create a blanket DHCP packet forwarding rule

+- Use GCU to create a blanket drop rule on a port

+- Verify that all operations were successful

+- Verify that DHCP packets are forwarded

+- Verify that all other packets on this port are dropped

+### Test Case # 8 - ARP Forwarding Rule

+#### Test Objective

+Test that GCU is capable of adding a blanket ARP forwarding rule, and that traffic follows this rule accordingly

+#### Testing Steps

+- Use GCU to create a blanket ARP packet forwarding rule

+- Use GCU to create a blanket drop rule on a port

+- Verify that all operations were successful

+- Verify that ARP packets are forwarded

+- Verify that all other packets on this port are dropped

+### Test Case # 9 - Scale test of ACL Table, add large amount of forward and drop rules

+#### Test Objective

 Verify that GCU is capable of adding a large amount of ACL rules and that they are still followed.

 #### Testing Steps

+- Use GCU to create top priority DHCP and ARP forwarding rules

 - Use GCU to create 150 forwarding rules on ACL Table